 The Internet Encyclopedia of Philosophy - a current, professional peer-reviewed resource.

-Philosophy - works by Kant, Hume, Rousseau, Nietzsche, Plato and more.
+Philosophy on the EServer - works by Kant, Hume, Rousseau, Nietzsche, Plato and more.

 Project Gutenburg - e-texts of many works of literature, including some theological/philosophical texts.
 From the FTP menu, choose the U.K. mirror site.
 Browse by author or title.